 Currently she is focusing on acrylic, gouache, altered photos, mixed-media and collage as her ‘weapons of choice.’
 She has explored a variety of techniques over the years from pen and inks, digital collage, watercolor, mini sculpture (polymer, papier-mâché and paper-clay).
 Using primarily acrylic, mixed media, found objects, altered photographs and collage, she juxtaposes odd concepts, often mixing various styles and historical periods, acrylic, gouache, fabric, found objects.
 Color, detail, fragmented patterns, dreamscapes, anachronism, humorous cues and a healthy dose of irony are the tools she uses to explore human nature.

 Kree co-curated the exhibit “Artful Henna” in 2010 (with artist Jeanie Lewis) which featured henna-inspired art on and off the body from internationally acclaimed body artists; and curated “Tesseract: 4 Artists, 4 Dimensions” in 2015 featuring three other outstanding Seattle artists (Matthew Potter, Lesley Rialto and Jeanie Lewis).
 She has participated in many group shows in Seattle, in a few solo shows and as featured artist.
 Kree’s work has been featured in “Elegant” and “Obscurae” online magazines.

 Kree is a member of CoCA (Center On Contemporary Art) Seattle and A/NT Gallery in Seattle, Washington.
-Kree shows in local galleries and hopes to expand opportunities to exhibit and study in 2017.
+Kree shows in local galleries and hopes to expand opportunities to exhibit and study.